simlu/xmonad/handson.md

 ```shell
 vi .config/.xmobarrc
 ```
-To update changes you need to restart xmobar.
+To update changes you need to recompile & restart xmonad.

 ### Start Browser
 Type `chrome` into the terminal.